-ZTA 19-06 would add "Vape Shop" as a limited use allowed only in certain zones, including commercial/residential, employment, and industrial zones.
+ZTA 19-06, which was introduced on September 17, 2019, would add "Vape Shop" as a limited use allowed only in certain zones, including commercial/residential, employment, and industrial zones.
 Under the proposed use standards, a Vape Shop must be located at least 0.5 miles from any property in the County on which a middle or high school is located as a principal use.
 A Vape Shop may continue as a nonconforming use if a middle or high school is established after the Vape Shop was established.
 Under ZTA 19-06, an existing Vape Shop may continue to operate for 24 months after the effective date of the ZTA and then must cease to operate unless it meets the requirements for a Vape Shop under the standards in the ZTA.